ModelTC/MQBench/docs/source/user_guide/PTQ/advanced.rst

 Advanced PTQ
 ============

-In this part, we'll introduce there advanced post-training quantization methods including AdaRound, BRECQ and QDrop.
+In this part, we'll introduce three advanced post-training quantization methods including AdaRound, BRECQ, and QDrop.
 Fair experimental comparisons can be found in :doc:`../../benchmark/index`.

 Adaround
 ^^^^^^^^

 `AdaRound <https://arxiv.org/pdf/2004.10568.pdf>`_ aims to find the global optimal strategy of rounding the quantized values.
-In common sense, rounding-to-nearest is optimal for each individual value, but through threoretical analysis on the quantization loss, it's not the case for the entire network or the whole layer.
-The second order term in the difference contains cross term of the round error, illustrated in a layer of two weights:
+In common sense, rounding-to-nearest is optimal for each value, but through theoretical analysis of the quantization loss, it's not the case for the entire network or the whole layer.
+The second-order term in the difference contains a cross term of the round error, illustrated in a layer of two weights:

 .. raw:: latex html

            \[ E[ L(x,y,\mathbf{w}) - L(x,y,\mathbf{w}+\Delta \mathbf{w}) ] \approx \Delta \mathbf{w}^T g^{(\mathbf{w})} + \frac12 \Delta \mathbf{w}^T H^{(\mathbf{w})} \Delta \mathbf{w} \approx \Delta \mathbf{w}_1^2 + \Delta \mathbf{w}_2^2 + \Delta \mathbf{w}_1 \Delta \mathbf{w}_2 \]

-Hence, it's benificial to learn a rounding mask for each layer.
+Hence, it's beneficial to learn a rounding mask for each layer.
 One well-designed object function is given by the authors:

 .. raw:: latex html